immfri/gui-dab-odrTools/README.md

  * mutiplex check maybe with [dablin] (https://github.com/Opendigitalradio/dablin)
  * odrTools check with a seperate window
 * If any component has an error, an alert appears about the failure.
 Additional will be sent an email.
-* The GUI could be checked via remote-software (e.g. Team Viewer, VNC).
+* The GUI could be controls and checked via remote-software (e.g. Team Viewer, VNC).

 ## 4. Settings:
 comming soon